youssefattia98/Efficiency-Benchmarking-of-IPC-Mechanisms/README.md

 # Advanced-Robot-Programming---Assignment-2
 Whats need to be added:
-- time thing
+- time thing (done but msut implemnt fucntion call on the rest)
 - better printf(alice-- check how did alex do it in his code the display function is really intreasting)
-- reading the random data should be stopped according to the size of array (to be changed in prod)
+- reading the random data should be stopped according to the size of array (to be changed in prod) (done)
 - do we need kosnle?
+(NO)
 - log file
 - commenting
 - error cheking on master, prod and cons